Toloka/docs/en/guide/concepts/project1.md

 After creating the project, add a [task pool](pool-main.md) to it.
 You can also set up [quality control](control.md) in the project.

-### Using Toloka API {#create-project-api}
+{% note tip "How to work via Toloka API" %}

-To create a project via Toloka API, send a `POST` request with the parameters of the project you want to create:
+To create a project using Toloka API, send a `POST` request with the parameters of the project you want to create:

 ```bash
 curl -X POST 'https://toloka.dev/api/v1/projects' \